 What are the record-keeping timeframes in Manitoba?

-For GST/HST, income taxes, source deductions (EI, CPP), business income and expenses, property and motor vehicle use, you must keep all records and supporting documents 6 years from the end of the last tax year they relate to.
+Canada Revenue Agency (CRA): For GST/HST, income taxes, source deductions (EI, CPP), business income and expenses, property and motor vehicle use, you must keep all records and supporting documents 6 years from the end of the last tax year they relate to.

-Keep all documents for the current fiscal year plus the preceding 6 years.
+Manitoba Finance: Keep all documents for the current fiscal year plus the preceding 6 years.
 Records may not be destroyed for tax years where the taxes are outstanding, in dispute, or the province has provided written request for those records.
 General ledgers must be kept indefinitely.

-WCB does not have clear standards on record retention, but CFIB is pushing for the Board to set specific timelines.
+Workers’ Compensation Board (WCB): WCB does not have clear standards on record retention, but CFIB is pushing for the Board to set specific timelines.

-Detailed employee records must be stored at least 3 years after the records are made.
+Manitoba Employment Standards: Detailed employee records must be stored at least 3 years after the records are made.
 Keep records of the employee’s address, date of birth and wage changes for 3 years after employment ends.

 Looking for tips to improve your record retention?